miladyboy/wingman/tasks/Tasks.md

 - [ ] Add an easy user feedback loop.
 - [ ] Implement a free trial for the Stripe membership.
 - [ ] Create an audit / architect-mode rule that I can insert manually.
 - [ ] Replace the confirmation alert for deleting a message with a nicer component.
-- [ ] All database schema changes must be made via migration files committed to git, not direct changes through the Supabase dashboard or MCP.
-This ensures auditability, reproducibility, and team collaboration.

 # MVP
 - [ ] Add a favicon.